NishkarshRaj/Functional_Thinking_Python/Numpy/Linalg.md

 * Syntax: numpy.linalg.inv(matrix)

-BCD!!
 If determinant of matrix is 0 -> singular matrix -> Inverse does not exists

 **4. Solving system of Equation**